gabrielglbh/Kan-Practice/README.md

 Build your own word or sentences lists and study them whenever you want.

+## Don't Forget It

+Feel free to contribute with PRs maintaining and respecting the code structure :)

+If you wish to distribute a new app based on this one, remember to change the Bundle ID on iOS and Package on Android and make sure to acknowledge this work on your newly created app!

 ## Code Structure for Contributing

 Code is based on 2 main folders: `ui` and `core`, with self explanatory meanings.
 On `main.dart` you will find the main `Widget` that runs the app with all of its configuration.